 Mechanical Engineer (Structures)

 Outpost is pioneering Earth return logistics for space.
-We're building vehicles that can return payloads from orbit safely and precisely, enabling faster space-based manufacturing, global delivery, and entirely new capabilities in the space economy.
-Our spacecraft is already backed by the U.S. government with multiple missions ahead.
-We’re a mission-focused team, building with urgency, grit, and care for the work we do and the people we do it with.
+We're building vehicles that can return payloads from orbit safely and precisely enabling faster space-based manufacturing, global delivery, and entirely new capabilities in the space economy.
+Our spacecraft, Carryall, is already backed by the U.S. government with multiple missions ahead.
+We're a mission-focused team, building with urgency, grit, and care for the work we do and the people we do it with.

 The Role

-The Mechanical Engineer will serve as the technical authority for the primary structures and deployment mechanisms of Outpost’s Carryall.
+The Mechanical Engineer will serve as the technical authority for the primary and secondary structures of Outpost’s Carryall.
 This is a role for a structural engineer who has expertise on full-scale flight vehicles whether launch vehicles, satellites, or re-entry capsules.
 Unlike traditional space vehicle roles where the structure simply needs to survive launch, you are designing for the round trip: launch vibration, the harsh vacuum of orbit, and the extreme thermal and mechanical loads of hypersonic re-entry and landing.
-You will work on the structural of the vehicle, moving rapidly from trade studies to detailed analysis, and finally to hands-on integration.
+You will own the structural architecture of the vehicle, moving rapidly from trade studies to detailed analysis, and finally to hands-on integration.
 We need someone with the deep intuition that comes from 5+ years of seeing hardware fly (and fail).

 Responsibilities

-• Structural: Work on the mechanical design of the entire vehicle structure, including the deployable aerobrake ribs, pressure vessels, nose cone assembly, and payload interfaces.
+• Structural IC: Work as a responsible engineer on the mechanical design of the entire vehicle structure, including primary structure, interfaces to the deployable heatshield, secondary structures, and payload bay

 • High-Fidelity Analysis: Perform and sign off on detailed hand calculations and Finite Element Analysis (ANSYS/FEMAP/NASTRAN).
-You will check on stiffness, buckling, and thermal expansion compatibility before metal is cut.
+You will be the final check on stiffness, buckling, and thermal expansion compatibility.

 • Drawing & GD&T: Create and approve high-quality manufacturing drawings with appropriate geometric dimensioning and tolerancing (ASME Y14.5) to ensure parts fit the first time.